Dantay13/reading-notes/201/class-05.md

 ### Describe two ways you could add spacing around the characters displayed in an `h1` element

 ## Things I want to know more about

+How to align and make divs react to the size of the browser window.